xiaojiantou/xiaojiantou.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to xiaojiantou's GitHub Pages 	:grinning:

-You can use the [editor on GitHub](https://github.com/xiaojiantou/xiaojiantou.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+I'm really happy to onboard [editor on GitHub](https://github.com/xiaojiantou/xiaojiantou.github.io/edit/main/index.md) to maintain my website here.
+I'll just use this md file as a dictionary for my editing later on.

 ### Markdown